-Now, the Pro version is here.
+Following last year’s release of the original model, the Pro version is now here.
 But what’s so “pro” about it?
 Not much, really.
 The battery is the same size.
 The processor, screen size and general design features haven’t wiggled a bit.
-It’s still IP68-protected, meaning it’s impervious to water and dust.
-You’ll be treated to built-in GPS to track your runs, walks and swims, too.
+You’ll be treated to built-in GPS to track your runs and walks, too.

-Here’s what is different: the Gear Fit 2 Pro features fitness-centric apps pre-installed, like MapMyRun, UA Record and Endomondo, so you can get going faster.
+Here’s what is different: the Gear Fit 2 Pro features fitness-centric apps pre-installed, like MapMyRun, Speedo Go, UA Record and Endomondo, so you can get going just a bit faster.

 Samsung Gear Fit 2 Pro release date and price

 The latest smart fitness tracker from Samsung is now available across several regions for $199 (£209, not available in AU) through the company’s website.

 If you order now in the US, Samsung will toss in a set of Samsung U Flex wireless headphones, which admittedly sweetens the purchase quite a bit.

 For perspective, the Samsung Gear Fit 2 launched last year for $179, though is now easy to find for a much cheaper rate through third parties, like Amazon.
 Of course, Samsung is selling it still at full cost, so we don’t recommend that avenue

 - Traditional strap clasp is a good improvement

 - Absolutely nothing has changed, but that's not so bad